-To be competitive, you will need to address all merit criteria in your application.
-We will assess your application against each merit criterion.
+We use assessment criteria, known as merit criteria, to assess your application.
+You must address all merit criteria in your application.
 All merit criteria are of equal weighting.

-The application asks questions that relate to the merit criteria below.
+The application form asks questions that relate to the merit criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence within your application to support your answers.
-We will not consider information provided in attachments we do not request.
-The application limits the number of characters for answers.
+The application form includes character limits for answers.